 Flourless Monster Cookies

 These flourless Monster Cookies are your new favorite dessert!
 Made with oatmeal, peanut butter, chocolate chips and M&M’s, these cookies are jam-packed with all the good stuff.

-- Quick-cooking oats: we DO NOT recommend using anything besides quick cooking oats in this recipe, as rolled or old fashioned oats will soak up too much of the wet ingredients and result in dry bars.
-And nobody wants dry monster bars!
+- Quick-cooking oats: we DO NOT recommend using anything besides quick-cooking oats in this recipe.
+We found that rolled or old-fashioned oats soak up too much of the wet ingredients and result in dry bars.

 - All-natural, drippy peanut butter